 Projections relate to the usually resident population and do not include people who come to or leave the country for less than 12 months.

-They are not forecasts and do not attempt to predict the impact of future political and economic changes, or local development policies.
+Projections are not forecasts and do not attempt to predict the impact of future political and economic changes or local development policies.

 Since projections are produced in a consistent way, they can be used as a common framework for informing local-level policy and planning; local areas are advised to supplement them with any local information they have.

-Users should be aware that projections become increasingly uncertain as they go forward into the future, particularly for smaller geographical areas and detailed age and sex breakdowns.
+Users should be aware that projections become increasingly uncertain as they go forward into the future, particularly for smaller geographic areas and detailed age and sex breakdowns.

 They are produced using the cohort component methodology and are based on the local authority mid-year population estimates.
 The cohort component method is a standard demographic method that uses high-quality data sources to inform the three major components of population change: natural change (births, deaths and ageing), migration and special populations.

-Assumptions made about future fertility, mortality and migration at local authority level are based upon recent observed trends from the components of change, which are published with the latest mid-year population estimates.
-The assumptions use five years’ worth of trend data except for the 10-year migration variant where 10 years of data are used for the migration components.
+Assumptions made about future fertility, mortality and migration at local authority level are based on recent observed trends from the components of change, which are published with the latest mid-year population estimates.
+The assumptions mainly use five years' worth of trend data with two exceptions: the 10-year migration variant uses 10 years of data for the migration components, and (for the 2018-based projections only) the principal, high migration variant and low migration variant use two-years' worth of trend data for internal migration.
 They are constrained to the equivalent national population projections for England.
 This means that all local authorities are scaled proportionally such that they sum to the equivalent national population projections for England.

 Each new set of subnational population projections supersedes the previous set.
-Comparisons can be made with earlier sets to show how the projections have changed over time and also to assess their accuracy by comparing projections with the final population estimates for a given year.
+Comparisons can be made with earlier sets to show how the projections have changed over time and to assess their accuracy by comparing projections with the final population estimates for a given year.
 However, these comparisons are not straightforward.
-More information can be found in the section on comparability over time.
+More information can be found in the subsection on Comparability over time.